drewmccormack/Forked/README.md

 ## License

-ForkedResource is available under the MIT license.
+Forked is available under the MIT license.
 See the LICENSE file for more info.